a-rahimi/dataframe/README.md

   into one entry.
 This combination operation is a reduction with a user-supplied binary operator.
 This operation resembles a group-by operation in SQL.

+Under the hood, these operators produce one entry of their output dataframe, and return.
+When you chain together, say an Expr_Union and an Expr_Reduce, you're actually constructing an object that generates one entry of a new dataframe at a time by sequentially invoking Expr_Union, which then invokves Expr_Reduce for each row of the dataframe.
+This way, we avoid producing a temporary dataframe for Expr_Reduce first, and feeding this temporary to Expr_Union, only to then delete Expr_Reduce's output.

 Unlike traditional dataframes, this package does not take a position on row-wise vs columnar storage.
 Its dataframe are 1D vectors.
 When the elements of these